 When I talk about ideas like the totalitarian slave state we’re all heading towards, being complicit in our own subjugation by accepting the oppressive conditions we’re living in, most people just call that ‘going to work’.
 While on one level, they’re not wrong, there’s still something else, deeper, behind the scenes; I think they’re missing it.

 I’ve tried discussing how institutions like marriage are not only archaic but actually counterintuitive to what love is supposed to be.
 I say that love is freedom and contractually obligating your partner to you, is in fact the opposite of what it means to love someone.
 I explain how a young couple starting a life together could better use those thousands of dollars they’re spending on throwing a pretentious party (wedding) for themselves, for something more important, like food and shelter.
-They never ever have even a remotely decent counter argument, they just mumble something about it being tradition and it’s what’s always been done.
-But the truth is like light and just like you can’t stop the sun from shinning, most marriages end in divorce.
+They never even have a decent counter argument, they just mumble something about it being tradition.
+But truth is like light and just like you can’t stop the sun from shinning, most marriages end in divorce.

 Theres an expression that says if you raise a child in church, he’ll always come back.
 But really that just means you have to feed nonsense to a child because an adult will never believe the literal interpretation of these superstitions.

-And even though my parents didn’t know any better and tried to raise me with the same arbitrary lessons passed down from who I can only assume were slaves, somehow I was able to see through it at an early age.
+Even though my parents tried to raise me with the same arbitrary lessons passed down to them for generations, from who I can only assume were slave masters, somehow I was able to see through it at an early age.